-- A. An applicant for a sewage disposal system who does not intend to build within 18 months of application shall apply for a certification letter.
+A. An applicant for a sewage disposal system who does not intend to build within 18 months of application shall apply for a certification letter.
 The process shall be the same as for a system application made in accordance with 12 VAC 5-610-250.
-The fees charged for a certification letter shall be the same as prescribed in § 32.1-164 C of the Code of Virginia. - B. Certification letters indicate that a site is suitable for an onsite sewage treatment and disposal system and do not need to indicate the type of system for which the site is suitable.
+The fees charged for a certification letter shall be the same as prescribed in §32.1-164-C 164-C of the Code of Virginia.

+B. Certification letters indicate that a site is contains a suitable footprint for an onsite sewage treatment and disposal system and do not need to indicate the type of system for which the site is suitable.
+Certifications shall include the following information:

+- 1. The gallons per day for which the footprint is approved; - 2.
+The management level required for any future system designed within the footprint; - 3.
+The quality of effluent that may be dispersed within the footprint; - 4.
+Who may design the sewage system; - 5.
+A reference to the expert report relied upon in granting the approval. - 6.
+How to obtain a copy of the reports that the Department relied upon to approve the footprint. - 7.
+A reference to the survey-located footprint and its location of recordation in the land records. - C. Certification letters do not expire and shall convey with the land in the event the property is sold between the time the certification letter is issued and a construction permit is requested. - D. Certification letters may be converted to a construction permit by making application to the local health department in accordance with 12 VAC 5-610-250 and paying any required fees.

+Note, however, no No additional fee shall be charged when if a certification letter is converted to a construction permit within 18 months of the date the letter was issued.
+If more than 18 months elapses between the issuance of a certification letter and the application to convert it to a construction permit, then the Department shall impose the application fee in effect at the time of application.

+data.

-- C. Certification letters do not expire and shall convey with the land in the event the property is sold between the time the certification letter is issued and a construction permit is requested. - D. Certification letters may be converted to a construction permit by making application to the local health department in accordance with 12 VAC 5-610-250 and paying any required fees.
-Note, however, no additional fee shall be charged when a certification letter is converted to a construction permit within 18 months of the date the letter was issued. - E. Formal plans and specifications are not required in order to obtain a certification letter unless said plans and specifications are necessary to determine the appropriateness of a site for a sewage disposal system.
-Depending upon the type and complexity of the system to be permitted, formal plans and specifications may be required. - F. Certification letters shall be issued only for conventionally approved systems.
-Certification letters shall not be issued for experimental or provisionally approved systems because there is no assurance that said system will successfully complete the required testing and demonstration and, hence, may not be available when the property owner wishes to convert the letter to a construction permit.
-Further, no certification letter shall be issued [which contains conditions. for a conditional permit pursuant to §250 J.]
+E. Formal plans and design specifications are not required in order to obtain a certification letter unless said plans and specifications are necessary to determine the appropriateness of a site for a sewage disposal system.
+Depending upon the type and complexity of the system to be permitted, formal plans and specifications may be required.
+Before issuing the certification letter, the Department may require the applicant to submit information and plans that are deemed necessary to determine the appropriateness of the footprint.

+F. Certification letters shall be issued only for conventionally approved systems.
+Certification letters shall not be issued for experimental or footprints based upon provisionally approved or specially approved systems because there is no assurance that said system will successfully complete the required testing and demonstration and, hence, may not be available when the property owner wishes to convert the letter to a construction permit.
+Further, no certification letter shall be issued for a conditional permit footprint pursuant to 12 VAC 5-610-250 J 254.
-12 VAC 5-610-260.
-Requirements for the submission of formal plans, specifications and other data.